cakephp/docs/en/views/helpers/form.rst

         Neuter
     </label>

-**Radio Buttons Attributes**
+**Attributes for Radio Buttons**

 * ``value`` - Indicates the value when this radio button is checked.
-By default starts a 0 and auto-increments by one unit for each extra button.
+By default starts at 0 and auto-increments by one unit for each extra button.
 * ``label`` - Boolean to indicate whether or not labels for widgets should be displayed.
 Defaults to ``true``.
 * ``hiddenField`` - Boolean to indicate if you want the results of ``radio()`` to